netFound: Principled Design for Network Foundation Models: Acknowledgments

-NSF Awards CNS-2323229, OAC-2126327, and OAC-2126281 supported this work.
+This work was supported by the National Science Foundation (CAREER Award No. 2443777 and CNS Award No. 2323229), research gifts from Cisco and Google, and a subcontract from Lawrence Berkeley National Laboratory's Energy Sciences Network (ESnet).
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award NERSC DDR-ERCAP0029768.
-Additionally, we would like to thank the authors of the paper, ``A Look Behind the Curtain: Traffic Classification in an Increasingly Encrypted Web,'' for generously sharing their scripts to label packet traces for the application classification task using SNI values.